bernhard759/Python-GUI/README.md

 # Word-Jumble
 This is a game for guessing words that are displayed in a random order.
-The GUI is built with Pythons tkinter module.
+The GUI is built with the python tkinter module.